usnistgov/mass/doc/gamma.rst

   import numpy as np
   import lmfit

-  np.random.seed(2)  # the projector creation process uses a random algorithm for svds, this ensures we get the same answer each time
+  # The projector creation process uses a random algorithm for svds, this ensures we get the same answer each time
+  np.random.seed(2)
+  rng = np.random.default_rng(2)

   # add the lines we will use for calibraiton
   mass.STANDARD_FEATURES['Ho166m_80'] = 80.574e3